AravindArulmoliBP-Card91/jaeger-springboot-demo/README.md

 - Verify Jaeger is running: http://localhost:16686
 - Check service logs for OpenTelemetry agent errors
 - Ensure OTEL_EXPORTER_OTLP_ENDPOINT is correctly configured
+- Verify the agent JAR file exists and is accessible
+- Check that the agent is being loaded (look for "OpenTelemetry Java agent" in startup logs)

+### OpenTelemetry Agent Issues
+- **Agent not loading**: Ensure the JAR file path is correct and the file is not corrupted
+- **No traces generated**: Verify OTEL_SERVICE_NAME is set correctly for each service
+- **Connection errors**: Check that Jaeger OTLP endpoint (port 4317) is accessible
+- **Performance impact**: The agent has minimal overhead, but monitor CPU/memory usage
+- **Version compatibility**: Ensure the agent version is compatible with your Java version

 ### Database connection errors
 - Wait for MySQL to fully initialize (check logs)